corajr/queer-loop/README.md

 ## Usage

-The prototypical use is to hold queer-loop up to a mirror.
-Here are a few other ways I've found so far to play with queer-loop:
+The prototypical use is to tap on the central Q(uee)r code or hold `queer-loop` up to a mirror.
+The codes added to the background can be opened in a new tab or saved.

+Here are a few other ways I've found so far to play with it:

 - open two copies of it on different devices and point their screens/cameras at each other